-Scotland national team broadcaster Viaplay pulls out of UK
+Scotland games broadcaster Viaplay pulls out of UK

 Motherwell against Queen's Park is scheduled to be shown live in the League Cup on Saturday.

-Viaplay, which acquired Premier Sports last year, also televised last season's United Rugby Championship featuring Edinburgh and Glasgow.
+Viaplay, which acquired Premier Sports and its rights last year, also televised last season's United Rugby Championship featuring Edinburgh and Glasgow.

-It also has a deal to broadcast the Scottish Cup alongside BBC Scotland until next year, while the Scandinavian company holds the rights to show the League Cup until 2027.
+The Scandinavian company also has a deal to broadcast the Scottish Cup alongside BBC Scotland until next year, while it holds the rights to show the League Cup until 2027.

-The contract to show Scotland games is brokered through Uefa.
+The contract to show Scotland games - which saw Steve Clarke's side record memorable wins against Spain, Norway and Georgia on the channel - is brokered through Uefa.

+Viaplay will now focus resources on markets where it feels it "can compete for the long term" as it takes "a number of immediate decisions for the sake of the future of our business".

+"Looking into the second half of the year, we will continue to feel the pressure of the macro environment and rising content costs, due to higher original content costs, built-in sports rights inflation, and adverse currency effects," added Lindemann.

 - A new drug, a new story, a new era: LA's streets are about to get even more dangerous...